max-liu-112/SRGANs/README.md

 please refer to SNGANs https://github.com/pfnet-research/sngan_projection

 ### SR method
 Actually, SR method only adds few modification based on SN method.
 In this example, we do image generation on ImageNet.
-After the gradeint update, we conduct dynamic compensation in the SR method, which can be found in the 'updater.py'.
-The in the next forward process, we use weight matrix w to do the convolutional operation, then the w has already been compensated.
+After the gradient update, we conduct dynamic compensation, which is implemented based on the 'SR' method in https://github.com/max-liu-112/SRGANs/blob/master/updater.py.
+In the next forward process, we use weight matrix w to do the convolutional operation, then the w has already been compensated.

 ### Train the model